blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/duckduckgreyduck-ArtificerExtended/README.md

 Ice Shards are another ICE m1 with a low range shotgun-like fire.
 This skill is designed for high risk, high reward play - it synergizes great with her other low range skills, like flamethrower, and the new Napalm!

 ### Stats:
-- Fires once every 0.3 seconds (like her other bolts)
+- 0.3 second attack duration (like her other bolts)
 - 1.25s cooldown, 4 charges max (like her other bolts)
 - 3x140% damage per hit (420% total)
 - 0.6 proc coefficient